 That’s why I opted to serve this with garlic herb compound butter.
 I’m adding in a big burst of fresh flavor after the fact that I don’t have to worry about burning in the pan.

-What type of pan should I use to sear a steak?
+The best pan to use to sear a steak

 It really is the best option for a perfect sear.